dajat/post-install-config/README.md

 <img src="https://imgur.com/KAd8Vno.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After the initial installation and setup, the administrator can login to create roles, departments, teams, agents, users, SLAs, and Help Topics on the ticket system.
+After the initial installation and setup, the administrator can log in to create roles, departments, teams, agents, users, SLAs, and Help Topics on the ticket system.
 Also, the administrator can assign permissions and access to each user inside of the ticketing system.
 This can be based on the role, department, or any user with login credentials.
 </p>
 <br />
 <p>